COVID-19

 Mathematical Modelling

 Epidemic models are essential tools to coordinate all aspects of the response to pandemics.
 Models can inform policy makers on strategies for vaccinations and testing, and trigger mitigation measure such as the ‘lockdowns’.
 Swiss TPH experts propose to use and further develop a well-established technology to simulate epidemics with considerably increased temporal and spatial resolution.
-The Agent-based Tracking of Disease Spread project is financed by the Swiss National Science Foundation and a collaboration with the ETH Zurich, the University of Applied Sciences in Northwestern Switzerland (FHNW) and other partners.
+The Agent-based Tracking of Disease Spread project is financed by the Swiss National Science Foundation (SNSF) and a collaboration with the ETH Zurich, the University of Applied Sciences in Northwestern Switzerland (FHNW) and other partners.

 Understanding Public Perception of the Coronavirus